ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 This section describes at a high level how a node can be removed from the group.

-If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the content format defined in {{ssec-key-distribution-response}}.
+If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format defined in {{ssec-key-distribution-response}}.

 ## Expired Authorization

 If the node is not authorized anymore, the AS can directly communicate that to the KDC.
 Alternatively, the access token might have expired.
 If Token introspection is provided by the AS, the KDC can use it as per Section 5.7 of {{I-D.ietf-ace-oauth-authz}}, in order to verify that the access token is still valid.

-Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of members, if the KDC keeps track of that.
+Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 ## Request to Leave the Group